Umbria & Wine – An Overview

 Around 90,100,000 litres of wine are made in Umbria each year, from roughly half red and half white grapes, 45% DOP (DOCG and DOC) and 44% IGP (IGT).

-53% of the wines are red or rosé, the main red grapes are sangiovese, merlot, sagrantino, cabernet sauvignon and montepulciano.
+In Umbria 53% of the wines are red or rosé, the main red grapes are sangiovese, merlot, sagrantino, cabernet sauvignon and montepulciano.
 The main white grapes are trebbiano and grechetto.
+Sagrantino is a prized red grape local to the area around Montefalco.
+A particular variety of the white grape trebbiano, Trebbiano Spoletino, is becoming increasingly popular in Umbria.

 Grape Varieties Grown In Umbria

-Red Grapes (percentages are of all grapes grown in Umbria):
+Percentages are of all grapes grown in Umbria

 Sagrantino (8%) is found mainly around the town of Montefalco from where it originates, and is known for making tannic, full bodied wines.
 There are hardly any wines with Sagrantino in it from outside Umbria.
 It is used to make Sagrantino di Montefalco DOCG (as a varietal) and blended to make Rosso di Montefalco DOC.